U.S. soldier enters no plea in 2009 Iraq shootings

 TACOMA, Washington A U.S. soldier accused of killing five fellow servicemen at a military combat stress center in Baghdad in 2009 entered no plea at an arraignment on Monday at a military base in Washington state.

-Sergeant John Russell is accused of going on a shooting spree at Camp Liberty, near the Baghdad airport, in an assault the military said at the time could have been triggered by combat stress.
+Sergeant John Russell, 48, is accused of going on a shooting spree at Camp Liberty, near the Baghdad airport, in an assault the military said at the time could have been triggered by combat stress.

 Russell, of the 54th Engineer Battalion based in Bamberg, Germany, faces five charges of premeditated murder, one charge of aggravated assault and one charge of attempted murder in connection with the May 2009 shootings.
-Six months ago, he was ordered to stand trial in a military court that has the power to sentence him to the death penalty, if convicted.
+Six months ago, he was ordered to stand trial in a military court that has the power to sentence him to death, if he is convicted.

 Two of the five people killed in the shooting were medical staff officers at the counseling center for troops experiencing combat stress.
 The others were soldiers.

-Russell, tall and broad-shouldered with a military crew-cut style haircut and glasses, was mostly silent during the 15- minute hearing, answering only "Yes, sir" and "No, sir" to the judge's questions.
+Russell, tall and broad-shouldered with a military crew-cut and glasses, was mostly silent during the 15-minute hearing, answering only "Yes, sir" and "No, sir" to the judge's questions.

 SENSITIVE TIME

-Bales' civilian defense lawyers have suggested he was suffering from post-traumatic stress disorder, an argument that has already played a role in Russell's case.
+Bales' civilian defense lawyers have suggested he was suffering from post-traumatic stress disorder.

-In the days following the Iraq shooting, Admiral Mike Mullen, then chairman of the U.S. military's Joint Chiefs of Staff, said the incident highlighted the risks of multiple deployments on soldiers and underlined the need to redouble efforts to deal effectively with combat stress.
+On Monday, Russell's attorney outlined a defense based on his declining mental state.

-Russell's attorney wrote in a memo this year his client was "facing death because the Army's mental health system failed him."
+Russell suffered from depression, thoughts of suicide, anxiety and stress from multiple deployments, and suffered "at least one traumatic experience involving civilian casualties" and "mass grave sites" while serving in Bosnia and Kosovo during 1998 and 1999, Culp said in presenting arguments to the judge after the arraignment.